Jane Miller Chief Executive Officer

-Jane has worked in senior roles across a variety of sectors including Banking, Health and Aging, Employment and within Federal Government.
-Over the last 17 years her focus has been working within community services as Operations Manager for several large NGOs specialising in employment outcomes for the most vulnerable in the community.
-More recently this work has focused on improving social, education and employment outcomes for Aboriginal people in regional and remote Western Australia and South Australia.
-Jane is using her extensive experience in working with Government, service providers and community to lead the Backbone team for the Connecting Community for Kids initiative.
+Jane has worked in senior roles across a variety of sectors including Banking, Health and Aging, Employment and Federal Government.
+Her focus has been working as an Operations Manager for several large NGOs with a focus on improving social, education and employment outcomes for Aboriginal people in regional and remote Western Australia.

 Wendy King Community Engagement Officer